 |13 elements in 11 groups (3x aspherical & 2x SD elements)

 |min. focus distance

-The field curvature is low.
-The centering quality of the tested sample was good.
+The field curvature is marginal.
+The centering quality of the tested sample was Okay.

 Please note that the MTF results are not directly comparable across the different systems!

 Below is a simplified summary of the formal findings.
-The chart shows line widths per picture height (LW/PH) which can be taken as a measure of sharpness.
-If you want to know more about the MTF50 figures, you may check out the corresponding Imatest Explanations.
+The chart shows line widths per picture height (LW/PH) can be taken to measure sharpness.
+If you want to know more about the MTF50 figures, you may check out the corresponding Imatest Explanations

 Chromatic Aberrations (CAs)